Ordinary Time: November 14th

 Tuesday of the Thirty-Second Week of Ordinary Time

-Old Calendar: St. Josaphat, bishop and confessor; St. Lawrence O'Toole (Hist)
+Old Calendar: St. Josaphat, bishop and confessor; St. Laurence O'Toole (Ire)

 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Josephat, a Catholic of the Ruthenian rite.
 He was an apostle of the return of the Orthodox schismatics to the Church of Rome.
 At the age of twenty he became a Basilian monk, and while still young was made superior of his monastery, then archimandrite of Vilna and finally Archbishop of Polotsk.
 The young Archbishop's zeal for the cause of the "uniates" aroused the hatred of the schismatics, and he was murdered by a mob at Vitebsk in 1623 at the age of forty-three.
 His prayer contained the conversion of his murderers.
 He is one of the patrons of Poland.
 His feast in the Ordinary Form of the Roman Rite is celebrated on November 12.Historically today is the feast of St. Lawrence O'Toole the Archbishop of Dublin during the takeover of Ireland by the Normans and King Henry II.
 His efforts in the peace process and his frustration with King Henry probably caused his early death.
 Highly honoured at Eu in Normandy, France, where he died.

-St. Lawrence O'Toole was born around 1128 in County Kildare, Ireland.
+St. Laurence O'Toole was born around 1128 in County Kildare, Ireland.
 His father was the chief of Hy Murray, and his mother one of the Clan O'Byrne.
-At the age of 10, Lawrence was given up as a hostage to King Mac Murehad of Leinster, who treated him with such inhumanity that his father obliged the King to turn him over to the Bishop of Glendalough.
+At the age of 10, Laurence was given up as a hostage to King Mac Murehad of Leinster, who treated him with such inhumanity that his father obliged the King to turn him over to the Bishop of Glendalough.

 Purgatory is Temporary